cfpb/design-system/docs/pages/variables.md

 status: Proposed
 description: >
   Variables are either processed at build-time by the Sass compiler, if they are Sass variables, or at run-time by the browser, if they are CSS custom variables (CSS custom properties).

   The Sass variables appear as a `@key:value` format and are generally used to theme a component.
 CSS custom properties appear as a `--key: value` format.
 variation_groups:
   - variation_group_name: Typography
     variations:
       - variation_name: Color and Font custom props
-        variation_description: |-
+        variation_description: >-
-          There is a Sass mixin for defining the CSS custom variables (CSS custom properties) used in the project.
+          CSS custom properties generated from W3C design token format JSON for colors (e.g. custom-props.css) are now used extensively.
 This should be used and included once in your project's CSS entry-point file.

           ```scss

-          @use '@cfpb/cfpb-design-system/src/abstracts' as *;
+          @use '@cfpb/cfpb-design-system/src/elements/abstracts' as *;
-          @include define-custom-props;

           ```
       - variation_name: Font stack
-        variation_description: |-
+        variation_description: >-
           Override this variable in order to specify a font stack other than the CFPB's default brand font and fallback.

           ```css

           :root {
             --font-stack: 'Source Sans 3 Variable', Arial, sans-serif;
           }

           ```
       - variation_name: Font source
-        variation_description: |-
+        variation_description: >-
           There is a Sass mixin for specifying the path to the woff2 font files for the CFPB default brand font, Source Sans 3.

           Pass in the path to the files.
 The path can be either a relative or absolute path.

           ```scss

           @include licensed-font('/path/to/fonts/woff2/files');

           ```
 ---